jlscs/FastNN/readme_en.md

 The main file in FastNN is 'train_image_classifiers.py'.
 User parameters as well as  relative instructions are summarized in file 'flags.py'.
 For more information, please turn to chapter 3.
 Among all params, the most common six params are listed as  following:
 * task_type：String type.
 Clarifying whether 'pretrain' or 'finetune', 'pretrain' by default;
 * enable_paisoar：Bool type.
-True by default，when trying FastNN locally, should be set False;
+True by default, when trying FastNN locally, should be set False;
 * dataset_name：String type.
 Indicating training dataset, like files 'cifar10.py, flowers.py, mnist.py' in 'images/datasets', 'mock' by default;
 * train_files：String type.
 Indicating names of all training files separated by comma, default None;
 * dataset_dir：String type.
 Indicating training dataset directory, None by default;
 * model_name：String type.
-Indicating model name, options among ['resnet_v1_50', 'vgg', 'inception']，for more information, check images/models;
+Indicating model name, options among ['resnet_v1_50', 'vgg', 'inception'], for more information, check images/models;

 Particularly, if task_type is 'finetune', model_dir and ckpt_file_name need also be specified, which indicates checkpoint dir and checkpoint file name respectively.